Chocolate Finance halts instant withdrawals due to 'high demand'

 It said that any money that is deposited into its account is invested in a portfolio of fixed-income funds designed to optimise returns.

-But as the platform recognises the importance of liquidity, the programme is an "awesome incentive", giving its customers instant access to their money.
+But as the platform recognises the importance of liquidity, it added that the programme is an "awesome incentive", giving its customers instant access to their money.

+The company said on Monday that fund managers typically do not offer instant withdrawals, and Chocolate is returning to the "standard fund redemption process" due to the temporary surge in withdrawals.

+"This pause is not a liquidity issue but a matter of managing our increased transaction volume," said Chocolate Finance, adding that card transactions are also temporarily paused.

 WHAT IS CHOCOLATE FINANCE?